Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 - Competitor gap analysis delivers quick wins - Our method finds missed opportunities within 48 hours

-The number 1 position in Google gets an average of 27.6% of all clicks - that's 10 times more than position 10.
-But here comes the crucial factor: not all #1 positions are equal.
+The number 1 position in Google receives an average of 27.6% of all clicks - that's 10 times more than position 10.
+But here's the crucial factor: not all #1 positions are equal.
 Some keywords generate leads, others only costs.

-In this guide, I share the exact keyword research methods that we at ClickForest use to bring our clients from page 3 to position 1 - with measurable ROI.
+In this guide, I share the exact keyword research methods we use at ClickForest to bring our clients from page 3 to position 1 - with measurable ROI.
 You'll learn not only how to find keywords, but how to find the right ones.

 Why 90% of SMEs do keyword research wrong

-After 200+ SEO projects at ClickForest, we see the same mistakes over and over.
+After 200+ SEO projects at ClickForest, we consistently see the same mistakes.
 SMEs focus on volume instead of value.
-They target "web design" (50,000 searches) while "web design for restaurants Antwerp" (20 searches) converts 10x more.
+They target "webdesign" (50,000 searches) while "webdesign for restaurants Antwerp" (20 searches) converts 10x better.

-The ClickForest rule: We prefer 10 interested prospects over 1000 browsers.
+The ClickForest rule: Rather 10 interested prospects than 1000 browsers.

-This is confirmed by recent research: 64.4% of pages that rank #1 for keywords with 1000+ monthly searches also rank for at least one other 1000+ volume keyword.
-One optimized page = multiple wins.
+This is confirmed by recent research: 64.4% of pages ranking #1 for keywords with 1000+ monthly searches also rank for at least one other 1000+ volume keyword.
+One optimized page = multiple gains.

-At ClickForest, we call this "keyword clustering" - a strategy we've refined by helping hundreds of Dutch SMEs.
+At ClickForest, we call this "keyword clustering" - a strategy we've refined by helping hundreds of Belgian SMEs.
 The result?
 An average of 150% more organic traffic within 6 months.

 Google's John Mueller confirms this principle in his statements about keyword research.
-When asked if keyword research helps with SEO, he answered directly "no", but then explained why:
+When asked if keyword research helps with SEO, he immediately answered "no," but then explained why:

 “Research alone changes nothing.
-You have to understand what you are researching, what the results mean, make changes, follow up and adjust.”
+You need to understand what you're researching, what the results mean, implement changes, follow up, and adjust.”

-The Dutch and Belgian markets are fundamentally different.
-This is often underestimated, but at ClickForest we have the data:
+Belgian and Dutch markets are fundamentally different.
+This is often underestimated, but at ClickForest, we have the data:

 Our local SEO projects demonstrate: